microsoft/azure-iot-developer-kit/docs/_docs/01-get-started.md

 #### F. Install DevKit board package

-You will need to add the DevKit board using the Boards Manager in Visual Studio Code.
+You will need to add the DevKit board using the Board Manager in Visual Studio Code.

 1. Use `Cmd+Shift+P` to invoke command palette and type **Arduino** then find and select **Arduino: Board Manager**.